elmbridge/curriculum/Emojification.md

   [substitution cipher]: https://en.wikipedia.org/wiki/Substitution_cipher

 We'll need to use that code to convert the display text from plain text to emojis.
-But how do we pull that code in to our `View.elm` file?
+But how do we pull that code in to our application code?

 That's where the Elm **module** system comes into play.
 Modules are simply collections of related functions.
 They are helpful for encapsulating behavior, and for providing clear boundaries between libraries.
 Let's take a look at the first few lines of `EmojiConverter.elm`: